 Dress appropriately.
 Other than on resort islands, you should dress modestly when in public, especially in the capital, Malé.
 Don't wear shorts above your knees, and for women, it's advisable to bring a scarf or wear long-sleeve tops.

 The Maldives has a lot to offer, and you shouldn't pinch pennies when you're here as that'll ruin your holiday.
 Instead, do your research, plan for possible tours, activities, and shopping, and prepare a suitable budget.
 Some top things to do in the Maldives are snorkelling, going on a sunset cruise, and touring the city of Malé.
+You’ll be guaranteed to have the top experiences that’ll keep you thriving when you make the most of what these islands have to offer.

 Be sure to pack lightweight outfits that'll keep you comfortable in the tropical Maldivian weather.
 If you plan to do a lot of swimming, snorkelling, or scuba diving, it's worth packing some of your own equipment with you.
 For trips to the local inhabited islands, make sure to pack modest clothes like a pair of jeans or long skirts that cover your legs.